 The Pearson Institute is the global intellectual destination for students motivated to study conflict.
-During the 2015–16 academic year, The Pearson Institute began to develop an academic curriculum that introduces graduate students at The Pearson Institute and Harris Public Policy to the causes and consequences of violent conflict.
+The Pearson Institute offers an academic curriculum that introduces students at the University of Chicago to the causes and consequences of violent conflict.
 These courses teach them the rigorous systematic thinking, methodological foundations, and innovative tools required to explore potential resolutions to global conflicts.

 Our location outside the Beltway and away from the coasts brings objectivity to our discussions.
 We are a convenient destination for scholars who want to engage in a fundamentally different mode of inquiry and interaction.

 Harris Public Policy offers eight different master’s degree programs, eight joint-degree programs, one dual degree and a doctoral program designed for an academic or research-oriented career.

 Master of Public Policy